 - A preliminary course outline for the topics we will cover throughout the semester is provided below.
 Required readings will be assigned on a weekly basis for each topic we cover in class.
-You should always read the assigned material prior to class in order to effectively engage in the class discussions. - This course will rely on a combination of readings from textbook chapters and academic articles. - The following textbooks will be referenced throughout the course and are all freely available online, through the library, or through the course website: - o MHE: Mostly Harmless Econometrics: An Empiricist's Companion.
+You should always read the assigned material prior to class in order to effectively engage in the class discussions. - This course will rely on a combination of readings from textbook chapters and academic articles.
+In the case of textbook chapters, readings will be provided via Brightspace or will be freely available online through the library.
+Published journal articles should be available online through the Western Libraries Shared Library Catalogue or a search on Google Scholar (or the authors' websites).
+The two textbooks we will refer to in this course are: - o DE: Development Economics.
+Debraj Ray.
+Princeton University Press, 1998. - UP: Understanding Poverty.
+Abhijit Vinayak Banerjee, Roland Benabou, and Dilip Mookherjee (eds).
+Oxford University Press, 2006. - For those interested in additional materials on causal inference, the following textbooks are available online or online through the library: - MHE: Mostly Harmless Econometrics: An Empiricist's Companion.
 Joshua D. Angrist and Jörn-Steffen Pischke.
-Princeton University Press, 2009. - o CI: Causal Inference: The Mixtape.
+Princeton University Press, 2009. - CI: Causal Inference: The Mixtape.
 Scott Cunningham.
-Yale University Press, 2021. - o UP: Understanding Poverty.
-Abhijit Vinayak Banerjee, Roland Benabou, and Dilip Mookherjee (eds).
-Oxford University Press, 2006. - Published journal articles should be available online through the Western Libraries Shared Library Catalogue or a search on Google Scholar (or the authors' websites).
+Yale University Press, 2021.